 The relative isolation of young people from the experiences that had shaped their parents’ lives – including both a shortage of work in the 1920s and 1930s and service in the armed forces - brought about a different and distinctive youth culture.
 Young people found new ways to react against older generations, with almost all aspects of the dominant culture being challenged.

 Style and appearance were among the most important elements in recognising subcultural identities.
 Young people reworked cultural symbols, styles and devices from the past to create a new look.
-Their attitude absorbed the cultural politics and etiquette of a bygone era, but at the same time, expressed a deep irreverence for and disengagement from it.
+Their attitudes absorbed the cultural politics and etiquette of a bygone era.
+At the same time, they expressed a deep irreverence for and disengagement from it.

 The boutique carefully exploited the 1960s trend for second-hand military clothing.
 Popular music icons such as Eric Clapton, John Lennon and Mick Jagger were photographed wearing the shop's redcoats.